3D Rotation Converter

 Input Settings:

-- Input Type: Choose Quaternion or Euler angles as input
+- Input Type: Choose Quaternion, Euler Angles, or Rotation Matrix as input

 - Angle Unit: Radian or Degree (for Euler input)